edenlabllc/rmk/docs/configuration/project-management/preparation-of-project-repository.md

   ```

   > RMK requires a Git branch with at least one commit and a configured `origin` remote
-  > to correctly resolve the project/tenant name and environment.
+  > to correctly resolve the project name and environment.

 - Checkout the required branch.
 For example: `develop`.